nicolas17/mapillary_apidoc/source/includes/_b.md

 }
 ```

-Retrive information about a specific blur.
+Retrieve information about a specific blur.

 ### Scopes